Quick Start

 Escapes Jump to heading

 Escape special characters with a backslash \.
-In text, only curly braces need to be escaped.
-In literal quotes, | may also be escaped.
+In text, only backslashes and curly braces need to be escaped.
+In quoted literals, | may also be escaped.

 Curly braces: \{ and \}